dougnoel/sentinel.example/README.md

 In addition to using the keyword **Scenario Outline:** a Scenario Outline must have an **Examples:** Section which should be indented at the same level as the other keywords (Given, When, Then, And, But).
 The variables are indented another level.
 They are contained in a table made with pipes |.

 ## 2.3 Creating a Page Object
 A page object holds all of the information needed for the automation tool to locate the elements of a page on a web page.
 Each element is given a human readable name, and then it is linked to a way to find that element on a web page.
 Sentinel then utilizes the powerful Selenium Webdriver to find these elements.
-However, Sentinel then wraps those locators in code that solves a number of common problems people using Selenium typically encouner, such as needing to wait for a page to load, an element changing on the page, and optimizing this search so that it takes as little time as possible.
+However, Sentinel then wraps those locators in code that solves a number of common problems people using Selenium typically encounter, such as needing to wait for a page to load, an element changing on the page, and optimizing this search so that it takes as little time as possible.

 1. In the __Package Explorer__ expand __src/main/java__.
 2. Right-click on the __com.com.dougnoel.sentinel.<projectname>.pages__ package and select __New -> Class__.